-Following my very public coming-out video in April 2017, my story caught the attention of the local media and I started doing interviews for local radio stations and newspapers.
+Following my very public coming-out video in April 2018, my story caught the attention of the local media and I started doing interviews for local radio stations and newspapers.
 After every interview I was contacted by other transgender people who were struggling with their gender identity and they told me that what I said had helped and encouraged them.
-I then started doing interviews for national radio, TV and magazines as a trans ambassador.
+I then started doing interviews for national radio, TV, newspapers and magazines as a trans ambassador.
 Not only am I helping trans people directly, but I am helping to educate the general public about trans issues.
 The more people who are educated on the subject, the more acceptance there will be and the easier it will be for trans people to come out in the future.

 This is an interview I did for ITV News which had 20,000 views on Facebook in the first week alone.

 An interview with Martin Ballard on BBC Radio Leicester

 A really fun live with Kirk Pickstone of Duggystone Radio.
 It was a catch-up after he initially interviewed me 3 years ago when out very publicly as being transgender.
 We had lots of laughs and I even managed to do a wind-up on him at the end of the interview.
 I’m so naughty!

 I am a woman on a mission!
 But not just any woman and not just any mission…

 Being an openly transgender woman and a trans ambassador, I am on a mission to not only show that it’s OK to be trans, but it’s actually cool to be trans too!